 Sign up for that course, call that person, read that book, publish the blog, go to the training session… take a concrete step forward, instead of remaining in the realm of thinking alone.
 It’s easier to do something that scares you than to keep thinking about it.

-4. Entrepreneurs are not always Confident but their bigger Whys make them willing to try new things and to make fools of themselves if needed.
+4. Entrepreneurs don't always feel confident but their bigger whys make them willing to try new things and to make fools of themselves if needed.

 No one likes to be the worst at something, no likes to finish last, to be the complete newbie, to make a fool of themselves, to be criticized…